hannahdesmond/portfolio/goals/weekly/week-2.md

 ### 1. Use all of week 1's skills (test-drive a simple program, pair using drive-navigator style, follow an effective debugging process, describe some basic OO principles)

 - I continued to test-drive programs, including the pair Oystercard project and solo Takeaway challenge.
+- - After attending a domain modelling workshop, I spent more time on domain modelling this week, and was better able to test-drive my programs.
+I created an effective sequence diagram for my Takeaway challenge, which helped me to design my program more effectively.
-- I recorded my screen and asked for feedback on my debugging process for the Birthdays practical.
+- I sought feedback on a screen recording regarding my debugging process for the Birthdays practical.
 - I collected feedback from my pair partners throughout the week.
 I attended a workshop on feedback and was able to provide more detailed feedback to my pair partners.
-- After attending a domain modelling workshop, I spent more time on domain modelling this week, and was better able to test-drive my programs.

 ### 2. Break one class into two classes that work together, while maintaining test coverage
-- I did the Secret Diary practical.
+- I did the encapsulation/Secret Diary practical, breaking my diary into several classes.
+I sought feedback on my work which can be found in the directory => [Encapsulation Practical](https://github.com/hannahdesmond/practicals/tree/main/encapsulation)

 ### 3. Unit test classes in isolation using mocking
 - I attended a mocking workshop.
 - I used mocking in the Oystercard challenge.
+- I used mocking in the Takeaway challenge.
+I sought feedback on the mocking I did in my Takeaway challenge which can found in the pull request.
+[Takeaway Challenge Pull Request](https://github.com/makersacademy/takeaway-challenge/pull/2124)

 ### 4. Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
 - I have discussed basic OO principles with a coach when getting some support with the Secret Diary practical.